Parameters by theme

 Parameters Values Description

-media.images.format ("string", "string", ... "string") "This parameter is used for finding stories whose images format are the specified value.
+media.images.format ("string", "string", ... "string") "Find stories whose images format are the specified value.
 Available values: BMP, GIF, JPEG, PNG, TIFF, PSD, ICO, CUR, WEBP, SVG"

 Common workflows